sauravhathi/coursera-automation-extension/README.md

 # Coursera Automation Extension

-This Extension is designed to automate the process of completing Coursera courses.
-It can be used to complete quizzes, lectures, reading materials, ungraded plugins, and discussions.
+Using this extension, complete Coursera courses within seconds.
+It can be used for free to complete lectures, reading materials, ungraded assignments, and discussions.
+Note that quiz completion is not free.

 `Note:` Numerical type questions answers may not be accurate.